m0535/AVM-Fax-Multiple-Pictures/README.md

 # AVM-Fax-Multiple-Pictures
 Tampermonkey User Script

-Download the Browser Addon an import the user script.
+Download the Browser Addon and import the user script.

 The Script will add the multiple attribute to the Fritz!Box Fax Send page.